MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMBootImage.md

 Boot images are Windows Preinstallation Environment (Windows PE) images into which you boot a client computer before you install an operating system.

 You can add device drivers to a boot image or change its properties.
-Before you can add a new device driver, you must first import the driver to the Microsoft System Center Configuration Manager driver catalog and enable it.
+Before you can add a new device driver, you must first import the driver to the Configuration Manager driver catalog and enable it.

 A modification to the boot image does not change its source package.